mingliu815/dataviz-project-proposal/README.md

 ### Food categories in top rated restaurants
 ![image](https://user-images.githubusercontent.com/16920899/134223587-cf54a772-f3f2-4690-bd46-876684c24301.png)

 I would do either a bar chart or a pie chart to show distributions of food categories among these top rated restaurants.
-A taller bar in a bar chart, or a larger area in a pie, represent more restaurants serve this type of food.
-From these visualization we should be able to tell what types of food are served in these best restaurants, and what are the most famous categories (question 3).
+A taller bar in a bar chart, or a larger area in a pie, represents more restaurants serving this type of food.
+From these visualization we should be able to tell what types of food are served in these best restaurants, and what are the most famous food categories (question 3).

 ## Open Questions